ancap-ch/from-en/ig/Universally Preferable Behaviour/p00_ch02_intro.md

 The world looks flat; it is not.
 The sun and the moon look the same size; they are not.
 The stars seem to move around the earth; they do not.
 Learning the truth requires that we see the world from outside our senses – this does not mean a rejection of our senses, but an airtight compliance with the *real* evidence of the senses, which is not that the world is flat, but that matter, energy and physical laws are consistent.
 When we let go of a rock in our hand, it falls – this is the *real* evidence of the senses, not that the Earth is fixed and immovable.
 The idea that the world is immobile is an incorrect assumption that contradicts the direct evidence of our senses, which is that everything falls.
 If everything falls, the world cannot be fixed and immovable.

 These are the little truths of the everyday; that rocks fall, smoke rises, fire is hot and the sun and the moon are both round.
-If we remain steadfastly and rigorously committed to these “little truths,” we can in time derive the great truths of physics, which provide us such awesome knowledge and power.
+If we remain steadfastly and rigorously committed to these “little truths”, we can in time derive the great truths of physics, which provide us such awesome knowledge and power.

 In between the little truths and the great truths, however, are the illusions that blind us – both in physics and in ethics.

 In physics, the great truths cannot contradict the little truths.
 No “unified field theory” can validly contradict our direct sense-experience of a falling rock or a rising flame.
 The greatest mathematical theory cannot be valid if applying it returns incorrect change at the checkout counter.

-Historically, however, in between our own little truths and the great truths lies what I will call the “null zone.”
+Historically, however, in between our own little truths and the great truths lies what I will call the “null zone”.

 ### The "Null Zone"

 We tell our children not to punch each other, and we believe that violence is wrong in the abstract, as a general moral rule.
 The “little truth” is: *don’t punch*.
 The “great truth” is: *violence is wrong*.

-However, there exists in our minds an imaginary entity called “God,” and this entity is considered perfectly moral.
-Unfortunately, this entity continually and grossly violates the edict that “violence is wrong” by drowning the world, consigning souls to hell despite a perfect foreknowledge of their “decisions,” sanctioning rape, murder, theft, assault and other actions that we would condemn as utterly evil in any individual.
+However, there exists in our minds an imaginary entity called “God”, and this entity is considered perfectly moral.
+Unfortunately, this entity continually and grossly violates the edict that “violence is wrong” by drowning the world, consigning souls to hell despite a perfect foreknowledge of their “decisions”, sanctioning rape, murder, theft, assault and other actions that we would condemn as utterly evil in any individual.

 Thus we have the little truth (*don’t punch*) and the great truth (*violence is wrong*) but in the middle, we have this “null zone” *where the complete opposite of both our little truths and our great truths is considered perfectly true*.

 Historically, we can see the same inconsistency in physics.
 There are no perfect circles in our direct experience, but because of a belief in God, all planetary motion had to be a “perfect circle” – a premise that retarded astronomy for centuries.
-Similarly, if a man turns his head, he does not reasonably believe that the entire world rotates around him – and he would happily put this forward as not just his own “little truth,” but as a *great truth*, or universal principle.
+Similarly, if a man turns his head, he does not reasonably believe that the entire world rotates around him – and he would happily put this forward as not just his own “little truth”, but as a *great truth*, or universal principle.
 Yet for most of human history, it was believed that the stars and planets rotated around the Earth, rather than that the Earth rotated.
 Here again we can see the “null zone” between direct sense experience and universal principle, wherein entirely opposite principles are considered to be perfectly valid.

 No sane man experiences God directly.
 In his daily life, he fully accepts that *that which cannot be perceived does not exist*.
 No reasonable man flinches every time he takes a step, fearing an invisible wall that might be barring his way.
 The greatest abstractions of science support his approach.

 Conversely, in the “null zone” of religion, the *exact opposite* of both the little truths and the great truths is believed to be true.
 Personally, a man believes that *that which cannot be perceived does not exist* – intellectually, science has proven this repeatedly.
 However, in the “null zone” of theology, the exact opposite proposition holds true – the axiom there is *that which cannot be perceived **must** exist*.

-Our belief in the virtue of the military also lies in this “null zone.”
-If a private man is paid to murder another man, we call him a “gun for hire,” and condemn him as a hit man.
+Our belief in the virtue of the military also lies in this “null zone”.
+If a private man is paid to murder another man, we call him a “gun for hire”, and condemn him as a hit man.
 If, however, this man puts on a green costume with certain ribbons *and commits the same act*, we hail him as a hero and reward him with a pension.
-The little truth (*I should not murder*) is perfectly consistent with the great truth (*murder is wrong*) – yet in the middle there lies a “null zone,” where murder magically becomes “virtuous.”
+The little truth (*I should not murder*) is perfectly consistent with the great truth (*murder is wrong*) – yet in the middle there lies a “null zone”, where murder magically becomes “virtuous”.

 If this “null zone” is valid, then no logical proposition can ever hold.
 If a proposition is true – and the exact opposite of that proposition is also true – then logical reasoning becomes impossible.
-The growth of rational science has been the steady attack upon this “null zone,” and the incursion of objective consistency into these mad little pockets of subjective whim.
+The growth of rational science has been the steady attack upon this “null zone”, and the incursion of objective consistency into these mad little pockets of subjective whim.

 In old maps, before cartographers had finished their explorations, the drawings of known lands would fade into blank paper.
 The growth of knowledge requires first a delineation of what is not known, and then an expansion of known principles into the unknown areas.